Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## SSM Patch Manager

-- Used to automatically patch running instances
+- Used to automatically patch running instances with OS updates, application updates, security patches, etc.
-- Predefined patch baselines: defined by AWS, tells Patch Manager how to patch by default a given OS
+- Patching can happen on-demand or on a schedule with Maintenance Windows
+- Patch Baselines:
+    - Defines which patches should and should not be installed on an instance
+    - We have the ability to create custom Patch Baselines
+    - Patches can be auto-approved withing days of their release
+    - By default, only critical patches and security patches are installed
-- Custom baseline:
+- Patch Groups:
+    - We can associate a set of instances with a specific Patch Baseline
+    - Instances should defined with the tag key `Patch Group`
+    - An instance can only be part of one Patch Group
+    - A Patch Group can only be registered with one Patch Baseline
+- Patch Baseline types:
+    - Pre-defined Patch Baseline:
+        - Managed by AWS for different Operating Systems
-    - We can create our own list of patches which can be applied to a fleet
+        - `AWS-RunPatchBaseline` SSM Document can be used to run a Patch Baseline
+    - Custom Patch Baseline:
-    - We can set up rules for patching, we can create a list of approved and rejected patches
+        - We can create our own Patch Baseline and choose which patches to auto-approve
-    - We can set up manual approval for patches
+        - We can specify custom and alternative patch repositories
-    - Patch sources: we can add a repository for being able to distribute patches

 ## Maintenance Windows